njsgaynor/AutoHEC/src/Analysis/README.txt

   characters are allowed
---readFromFile(filePath, fileName): reads  data from pickled file [not used] --readFromCSV(filePath, fileName): Reads inundation data from CSV file --findDiff(baseData, compareData, dataType): calculates the difference in inundation depth and time between two model versions.
+--readFromFile(filePath, fileName): reads  data from pickled file [not used] --readFromCSV(filePath, fileName): Reads inundation data from CSV file --findDiff(baseData, compareData): calculates the difference in inundation depth and time between two model versions.
 If the base model version shows no out- of-banks depth, the difference is set to -1; if the comparison model version shows no out-of-banks depth, the difference is set to -2.
 Any depth differences >0.1 ft or time differences >0.5 are printed in the output with the station ID.
---getPeak(versions, filePath, savePath, watershed): drives the looping process through each model version, calling other methods --plotScatter(dataX, dataY, versions, filePath): Plots the difference between two datasets on a scatter plot with depth on the y-axis and time on the x-axis.
+--getPeak(versions, filePath, savePath, watershed, timestep): drives the looping process through each model version, calling other methods --plotScatter(dataX, dataY, versions, filePath, timestep): Plots the difference between two datasets on a scatter plot with depth on the y-axis and time on the x-axis.

+## Structure of makeMaxWselCsv.py ##
+--getData(): calls getPeakData.py, which extracts the max stage and the time of the max stage for each station --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
+--splitKey(k): splits a key into river, reach, and station ID as three separate items --filterStations(filePath): filters the stations that are stored for output using the provided CSV file (currently "USC_MEEKMA_CSV.csv") --removePeriod(versions): replaces the decimal in a version number with an underscore, hopefully allowing direct import into GIS software --writeToCSV(writeData, filePath, versions): writes max stage from all versions listed in Compare_Config.py to a CSV file, along with the river, reach, and station IDs as filtered using filterStations.
+CSV file includes a header row.
+--getPeak(versions, filePath, runName): driver method that reads in, processes, and writes max stage data to a CSV file.